Get from Point A to Point B with the least amount of hassle

 Metro

 If you’re used to zipping around on the metro to get to most places in your normal life, the Cairo metro might give you pause for a minute.
-There are three (well, two point five if you want to get technical) functioning metro lines in Cairo.
-The point five is Line 3, which is only partially completed.
+There are three functioning metro lines in Cairo, with more stations still being added to Line 3, plus an under-construction monorail.

 While handy if your goal is avoiding traffic at all costs, the metro’s stops are limited so a lot of the city isn’t served by a nearby metro station.